-

 Wyke & Normandy

-- Death of Mrs J Hammond, widow of late Mr James Hammond of Station Road,
+Death of Mrs J Hammond, widow of late Mr James Hammond of Station Road, Normandy.

 Surrey Advertiser